 Dental Sealants, although generally applied to younger people, can also benefit adults to help protect their teeth.
 If you have questions about sealants, please reach out to one of our team members for more information.

 How Are Dental Sealants Applied?

 The process for applying dental sealants is quick, easy, and painless.
-It takes place in the dentist’s office and should take no longer than 30 minutes, usually much less.
+It takes place in the dental office and should take no longer than 30 minutes, usually much less.
 The teeth are thoroughly cleaned and dried in order to prepare them for the sealant.
 The dentist will then place an acidic gel on the surface of the teeth.
 The purpose of this gel is to provide a slightly textured surface that will help the sealant bond more easily.
 After several seconds, the dentist will rinse off the gel and dry the teeth thoroughly.
 They are now ready for the sealant to be applied.
-Your dentist will then apply the sealant into the cracks, crevices, and assorted grooves of the teeth.
+Your dentist will then apply the sealant to the cracks, crevices, and assorted grooves of the teeth.
 After this is done, the dentist will use a special instrument equipped with a blue light to quickly dry the sealant.

 Sealants usually last for several years.
 Your child may need to have them applied several times throughout his or her childhood as new back teeth begin to grow in.
-The dentist will check the sealants during regularly scheduled six month checkups.
+The dentist will check the sealants during regularly scheduled six-month checkups.

-Is Dental Sealing an Option for Adults?
+Are Dental Sealants an Option for Adults?